SignalF/SignalF.Documentation/docs/source/tutorial/devices.md

 ---
 ```

 We could now add the configuration for the CPU temperature component directly to the `Configure()` method in the previously created `SystemConfiguration` class.
-For reasons of clarity, we create a new extension method for this and add the configuration there.
+However, for reasons of clarity, we create a new extension method for this and add the configuration there.

 ```{literalinclude} assets/code/DeviceExtensions.cs
 ---